qamran/leaflet-demo/README.md

 Download the code.
 Run `ng serve --open` for a dev server.
 The app will automatically load on `http://localhost:4200/`.

+Or check the wiki page for screenshots. https://github.com/qamran/leaflet-demo/wiki

 ## Requirements

 Node should be installed.